zemm/katiska/content/00-irrationale-and-blah-blah-blah.md

   * Have had this for 2 years without any use
   * Let's create a mega-super hyper-interactive dashboard 3000 2.0!
       * Expected results: mind-bogglingly beautiful colors and subtle yet powerful transitions penetrating your vision-organs, creating a long lasting comfortable and fluffy happy-space inside your soul, and leaving you in a total awe of the marvelous times we're living
-      * Actual results: propably a few crappy gray buttons (did I say I was an engineer?...)
+      * Actual results: probably a few crappy gray buttons (did I say I was an engineer?...)

 [![adafruit tft](/img/00/tft_thumb.jpg)](/img/00/tft.jpg)